TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 ---

-## ✒️ Step 4 — Customize Text Styles
+## ✒️ Step 4 — Customize Power BI Theme Fonts and Text

 In the **Text** tab of the Customize Theme dialog, you can set defaults for all the typography in your report.
 This ensures consistency across visuals without manually formatting each one.